r-hub/rhub/README.md

 [![Gitter chat](https://badges.gitter.im/gitterHQ/gitter.png)](https://gitter.im/r-hub/community)
 <!-- badges: end -->

-Run `R CMD check` on any of the R-hub builder architectures, from R.

 ## Introduction

 The [R-hub builder](https://builder.r-hub.io/) is a multi-platform build and check service for R packages.
-This packages uses the R-hub API to connect to the R-hub builder and start **package checks on various architectures**.
+The `rhub` packages uses the R-hub API to connect to the R-hub builder and start package checks on various architectures:
+**Run `R CMD check` on any of the R-hub builder architectures, from R**.

-It also supports accessing **statuses of previous checks**, and **local use of the R-hub Linux platforms via Docker**.
+The `rhub` package also supports accessing **statuses of previous checks**, and **local use of the R-hub Linux platforms via Docker**.

 ## Installation